 This modern villa is just 300m from the beach, has panoramic sea views and accommodation on three levels.
-The furnishings and decor are attractive and the three bedrooms on the upper levels all have balconies with stunning sea views.
-The ground floor bedroom opens onto the swimming pool.
+The furnishings and decor are high quality and in neutral tones.
+The three bedrooms on the upper levels all have balconies with stunning sea views and the ground floor bedroom opens onto the swimming pool.
 There are TV's in all the bedrooms.

 There is an attractive swimming pool, with a shallow end for children and a massage area.
 The outdoor area includes sunloungers, a barbeque and dining table.